Hochschild cohomology of dg manifolds associated to integrable distributions: Duflo-Kontsevich type isomorphisms for integrable distributions

 \subsubsection{Proof of Theorem~\ref{Main thm}}

-We are now ready to prove Theorems~\ref{Main thm} declared in the introduction.
-First recall the following \begin{proposition}[\cite{CXX}*{Corollary 2.43}] Let $F \subseteq {\TkM}$ be an integrable distribution.
+We are now ready to prove Theorems~\ref{Main thm} declared in Introduction.
+First let us recall the following \begin{proposition}[\cite{CXX}*{Corollary 2.43}] Let $F \subseteq {\TkM}$ be an integrable distribution.
 There is a canonical isomorphism of Gerstenhaber algebras

 from the cohomology of polyvector fields on the dg manifold $(F[1],d_F)$ to the Chevalley-Eilenberg hypercohomology of polyvector fields of the Lie pair $({\TkM}, F)$. \end{proposition}